michaelrsweet/michaelrsweet.github.com/lprint/lprint.md

 ------------

 LPrint is published as a snap for Linux.
-Run the following commands to install
+Run the following commands to install it and start the server:
-it:

-    sudo snap install core         (if you haven't already done so) sudo snap install lprint
+    sudo snap install core         (if you haven't already done so) sudo snap install avahi        (some Debian-based distros) sudo snap install lprint
     sudo snap connect lprint:raw-usb
+    sudo snap connect lprint:avahi-control
     sudo snap start lprint.lprint-server

-A package file is included with all source releases on Github for use on macOS 10.14 and higher for both Intel and Apple Silicon.
+A package file is included with all source releases on Github for use on macOS 11 and higher for both Intel and Apple Silicon.

 If you need to install LPrint from source, you'll need a "make" program, a C99 compiler (Clang and GCC work), the CUPS developer files, and the PAPPL developer